19 Things to Know Before Moving to Orlando, FL

 7. Public Transportation in Orlando

-Orlando has a surprising amount of public transportation options for a driving town.
+Orlando has a surprising amount of public transportation options for a driving town, mostly to accommodate its many park workers and tourists.
 The LYNX bus system has buses running along International drive with stops from SeaWorld to Disney.
 You can connect to different destinations through Orange, Osceola, and Seminole counties.

 The SunRail electric commuter train features a double-decker passenger car, tables, and power outlets.
 The line runs North to South, connecting to additional Amtrak stations.